Pictorial proof that homeopathy works!

 Did the pain decrease gradually over two days?

 Yes, it did.
-If I squeezed or pressed my fingertip, it hurt, but in daily use I was not feeling pain.
-So I felt splinter pain on the first day.
+If I squeezed or pressed my fingertip, it hurt, but in daily use I was not feeling any pain; so, I felt splinter pain on the first day.
 No great pain on day-2 and 3.

 OK, so now it’s day-3, and…

-I made an RSB (remedy solution bottle–meaning a spring water bottle with some Silica 6x tablets in it) and was taking succussed sips of it, hoping, perhaps, to stimulate my tissues to push it out as this is what it claims to be able to do in the Homeopathic Materia Medica, at least enough to grab it and pull it out the rest of the way.
+I made an RSB (Remedy Solution Bottle–a fancy way of saying a spring water bottle with some Silica 6x tablets dropped in it) and was taking succussed sips of it (and by that I mean succussing my spring water bottle before each dose; “succuss” means “hit” or “pound” the bottle five times on the palm of your opposite hand, which raises the potency each time you take it), hoping, perhaps, to stimulate my tissues to push it out, as this is what Silica claims to be able to do.
+I hoped to at least be able to grab it and pull it out the rest of the way with tweezers.

 That night, I was vaguely aware, while sleeping, of my fingertip throbbing and hurting and I thought it was so weird because it had not hurt earlier.
 I hoped that what I was feeling was the splinter moving.

 All you can see there is a little white spot where I tried to go in with the needle.
 The splinter must have popped out while I was outside!
-Let me just be clear that all the pictures you see were taken on the last day!
+Let me just be clear that all the pictures you see were taken on day-4!

 What?
 I just assumed that the first picture was taken on day-one.

-No, on day-one it was hardly visible!
-The visibility of it on day-four is a testament to Silica, bringing it to the surface.
+No, Elaine; on day-one it was hardly visible!
+The visibility of it on day-four is a testament to Silica bringing it to the surface.

-I am just sort of amazed that Silica can make a body literally push things out!
+I am just sort of amazed that Silica can make a body literally push something out!

 And it was only a 6X (a very low potency)!
 Wow!
 Claire, in what time interval was the splinter “there” and then “not there”?